Garweho/Nightscout-on-raspberry-pi/README.md

     sudo certbot

 Let's Encrypt möchte Änderungen an der Seite vornehmen, das kann man zulassen.
+Let's Encrypt wants to make changes to the page, that can be allowed.

-Danach die Seite nochmal aufrufen:
+Danach die Seite nochmal aufrufen: / Open site again:

     cd /etc/nxinx/sites-available
     sudo nano nightscout

-Am Ende sieht meine Seite so aus:
+Am Ende sieht meine Seite so aus: / Should look like this:

     server {
           if ($host = meine.seite.url) {